Frangipani82/terraform/README.md

 On the next page click Editar servidores DNS
 Copy the DNS names from your Route53 siteoforsi record and insert them to Servidor DNS1, DNS2, DNS3 and DNS4 Click Guardar
-After it is written that it can take up to 48 hours to actualize, but it just took a few minutes When using any IP address, use HTTP instead of HTTPS
+After it is written that it can take up to 48 hours to actualize, but for the first time it took about an hour and after just a few minutes
+When using any IP address, use HTTP instead of HTTPS